Texas A&M University Qatar Campus

-Level 3: Ineligible—Students not eligible for teaching assignments.
-Ineligible students who wish to be considered for future employment should participate in spoken language training (such as those offered by TAMU CTE-ELP or other independent English language instruction providers) to assist them in meeting English language proficiency requirements.
-They will remain ineligible until they achieve a certifying score on the oral skills assessment of the ELPE or the speaking section of one of the Global Standardized tests (TOEFL, TOEFL Essentials, or IELTS).
+Level 3: Ineligible.
+Students not eligible for teaching assignments.
+Ineligible students who wish to be considered for future employment should participate in spoken language training (such as that offered by the university’s CTE-ELP or other independent English language instruction providers) to assist them in meeting English Language Proficiency requirements.
+They will remain ineligible until they achieve a Level 1 certifying score on the ELPE oral skills assessment or the speaking section of one of the global standardized tests (TOEFL, TOEFL Essentials, or IELTS).

 |Locally Administered Exam (on Texas A&M campus)